Amy Ziff, Founder and Executive Director

 Susan helped produce the award-winning documentary about chemical body burden UNACCEPTABLE LEVELS, and has made a career out of connecting people so they can combine their talents and expertise for the greater good.
 After several decades as a small business owner and book publisher, she worked on staff at Stanford University for over ten years in marketing, communications, and event planning.
-Susan oversees our graphic design and web presence, making sure we are effectively communicating our mission and programs with the general public, our brands and sponsors, to further awareness of our work and education efforts externally.
+Susan oversees our graphic design and web presence, making sure we are effectively communicating our mission and programs with the general public, our companies and sponsors, to further awareness of our work and education efforts externally.

 Sydney Cook, Director of Science and Research